Ewwy21/GeoShark/README.md

 The folder must also contain GeoLiteCity.dat.
 Credit to the creator: https://github.com/mbcc2006/GeoLiteCity-data

-With a shebang in the Pyshark.py:./Pyshark.py <insert packet capture file>
+With a shebang already in the Pyshark.py:
+./Pyshark.py <insert packet capture file>

 Credit and thanks to my amazing team members: Linus Ng, Andrew Sprout, Jeremy Lumpkin, Marissa Mullian, and Francis Rodriguez